 FamilySearch

 Also listed under Family History Databases, FamilySearch will automatically convert Chinese character dates to a Gregorian date.
 Simply paste the characters into the date field for an individual, and the calculated date will appear and allow you to select it.
+Click here for a guide detailing the process with examples.

 Please note that you cannot include any characters not pertaining to the date or it will not work.
 So characters meaning ‘birth’ 生 or ‘death’ 卒 or any names cannot be included.
 Also, in my experience it is not reliable for events prior to the Qing Dynasty, so I calculate all of my dates myself and then use this tool to check my work.